jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

                 $counter = 0;

-                //loop thrue all users and print them foreach ($allUsers as $key => $value) {
+                //loop through all users and print them foreach ($allUsers as $key => $value) {
                     $counter++;